allegro/blog/_posts/2023-06-21-management-engineering-acrobatics.md

 ## How

-An important factor to take into account when planning such a change is that it will take time.
+A crucial factor to take into account when planning such a change is that it will take time.
 If you take your team seriously, you can’t just disappear overnight.
 You need to think ahead.
 Do not ask yourself “have I already lost my tech skills beyond repair?”.
 Ask yourself “how will my tech skills be a year from now?”.